 After her divorce in 1964, Henry returned to her native Northern California.
 There, she painted bold, hard-edge, geometrically constructed compositions inspired by her mentor.
 She was among a small group of women who contributed to the movement known as Op (Optical) Art.

-For Henry, geometry was not purely aesthetic, but was pursued to invoke the spiritual in art.
+For Henry, geometry was not purely aesthetic.
+It was pursued to invoke the spiritual in art.
 She excelled in graphically conjuring distinctive patterns in black and white, as in Linear Series #5, as well as brightly colored shapes that often evoke landscape elements.

-The Whatcom Museum organized the first solo museum exhibition of Mary Henry’s artworks, curated by John Olbrantz, in 1988.
-By the time of the artist’s death at the age of 95, other Pacific Northwest museums had introduced her work to an appreciative public.
+The Whatcom Museum organized the first solo museum exhibition of Mary Henry’s artworks.
+The exhibition was curated by John Olbrantz in 1988.
+By the time Henry died at 95, other Pacific Northwest museums had introduced her work to an appreciative public.
 Her outstanding contribution to abstraction has yet to be nationally acknowledged.